 Scroll down for image credits/citations.

 Students will learn that the fight against discriminatory government policies against African Americans began long before the Civil Rights movements in the 1950s and 60s.
 Focusing on early California (1849-1865), students will learn about the state’s discriminatory policy towards African Americans, analyze how African Americans fought against these policies, and evaluate the result.
-Students are given the opportunity to connect to today by researching how Black Americans are still battling for equal rights today and connect to themselves and their community by exploring discrimination in their own lives and taking action against it.
+Students are given the opportunity to connect to today by researching how Black Americans are still battling for equal rights today and connect to themselves and their community by exploring discrimination in their own lives and ways to take action against it.

 CA HSS: 11.10